kedacore/keda-docs/content/docs/2.0/scalers/ibm-mq.md

   - `queueManager`: REQUIRED - Name of the queue manager from which messages will be consumed
   - `queueName`: REQUIRED - Name of the Queue within the Queue Manager defined from which messages will be consumed
   - `tlsDisabled`: OPTIONAL - A boolean: Can be set to 'true' to disable TLS.
 False by default.
-  - `queueLength`: OPTIONAL - Queue Length Target for HPA.
+  - `queueDepth`: OPTIONAL - Queue depth Target for HPA.
 Will be set to Default Value of 5 if not Provided.

   **Authentication Parameters**
   - `ADMIN_USER`: REQUIRED - The admin REST endpoint username for your MQ Queue Manager